+What do newborns wear in hospital?
 Most hospitals will provide basic clothes for your newborn while at the hospital.
 Most often this will be a plain white t-shirt (for easy access) and swaddle blanket.
 So technically, in most cases, you don’t have to bring any baby clothes for the hospital or birth center.
 Hats and socks are other baby clothing items that the hospital may provide.
 However, you may prefer to bring your own.
 Hospital provided ones are usually very plain, thin, and rather cheap quality.
 Therefore, lots of people want to bring a newborn baby hospital outfit for baby to wear while they are there as well as a baby coming-home outfit.

 Essential Newborn Baby Clothing

 Comfortable clothes are essential for baby’s arrival.
 They will be the most important item in the baby’s hospital bag.

 Onesies are often considered the most basic, top choice item when packing clothes for baby.
 Given that typical clothes will keep moving, exposing your child’s skin, securing them with onsies or sleep suits are very useful.
 They are also great choices because they don’t squeeze baby’s waistline and a comfortable baby is a happy baby.
 Sleepsuits (also known as sleepers, Sleep & Plays, romper jumpsuits, or sleeper pajamas with built in footies) will ensure your child is comfortable and warm when sleeping during the night.
 You can get some of the best baby sleepsuits and adorable onesies from leading online outlets like Pixels or nearby physical stores.

 Sometimes it can be good to have a few different sizes.
 Some babies are born tiny barely fitting newborn clothes while others are born quite large and fit 3-6 month onesies!